KPT Shipping Intelligence Report - UrduPoint

 KPT Shipping Intelligence Report

-KARACHI, (UrduPoint / Pakistan Point News - 13th Oct, 2020 ) :The Karachi Port Trust (KPT) issued the following shipping report for the last 24 hours, ending 0700 hours on Tuesday.
+KARACHI, (UrduPoint / Pakistan Point News - 14th Oct, 2020 ) :The Karachi Port Trust (KPT) issued the following shipping report for the last 24 hours, ending 0700

 ALONG SIDE (Bulk Oil Pier)